chapel-lang/chapel/doc/users-guide/base/configs.rst

 There is no difference between these two forms—it's simply a matter of taste.

-As with normal variables, a variable declared as a ``config var`` can be re-assigned throughout its lifetime.
-In contrast, ``config const`` declarations cannot be changed once they are initialized, whether that initial value comes from the source code expression or the command-line.
-The following statement declares a pair of configurable
+As with normal variables, a ``config var`` can be re-assigned throughout its lifetime.
+In contrast, ``config const`` declarations cannot be changed once they are initialized, whether that initial value comes from the source code or the command-line.
+The following statement declares a pair of configurable constants:
-constants:

 .. literalinclude:: examples/users-guide/base/configs.chpl
   :language: chapel